dionkrith/NTUA-RoboticsII/Project2/README.md

-Mobile Robot Project
+This project have 3 seprarate parts.
+For each part we have:

-- Part1: Wall Following
+- Part1: Mobile Robot Wall Following

-- Part2: Localization
+- Part2: Mobile Robot Localization (using Kalman filter and Sensor Fusion)

-- Part3: Path planning and obstacle avoidance
+- Part3: Mobile Robot Path planning and obstacle avoidance (A* Algorithm)